Cryptolens/SKGL/README.md

-SKGL – Serial Key Generating Library is a very simple licensing system that might be used to protect .NET Applications.
-If you like it, please donate or consider the online solution http://serialkeymanager.com/!
+#SKGL – Serial Key Generating Library
+SKGL is a very simple licensing system that can be used to protect .NET Applications.
+If you enjoy it, please try Serial Key Manager (https://serialkeymanager.com/) - a licensing system as a service (SaaS).